JOSHUA TREE

 Rugged mountains, gold mining ruins, desert plains dotted with oddball trees—Joshua Tree National Park is a unique and wonderful place.
 The park lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
 That marriage results in amazing desert flora, including those distinctive namesake trees.
 The beauty here shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars perfect for stargazing.

-There are three main area of the park: The more popular west entrance near the Joshua Tree Visitors Center, the north entrance near the Oasis Visitors Center in Twentynine Palms, and a south entrance, near the intersection of Box Canyon Road and Interstate 10, which leads to the Cottonwood Visitors Center.
+There are two other entrances (or exits) as well–the north entrance near the Oasis Visitors Center in Twentynine Palms, and a south entrance, near the intersection of Box Canyon Road and Interstate 10, which leads to the Cottonwood Visitors Center.

 Here are some highlights of the park, but check out the resources below to learn more: